ellakoa/postcard-poem/content/posts/jumping-waves.md

    a ramshackle castle
   we built with a moat
   so when the swash came
-  it would fill and away it would float.
+  it would fill and away it would float,
   Laughing out loud at our silly jokes
   Not caring who saw us daft folk children again that day on the beach